barbagroup/AmgXWrapper/doc/install.md

 ### Step 4 (optional)

-If Doxygen exists, and if CMake is able to find Doxygen, the API documentation with can be built with
+If Doxygen exists, and if CMake is able to find Doxygen, the API documentation can be built with

 ```bash
 $ make doc